 SBSCH

-Payday Super is a government reform that will require employers to pay Super Guarantee (SG) contributions on or soon after each payday, instead of making contributions quarterly.
+Payday Super is a government reform that will require employers to pay Super Guarantee contributions on or soon after each payday, instead of making contributions quarterly or monthly.
+The new rules begin on 1 July 2026.
+The intent is to reduce unpaid/late super, give employees more timely contributions into their funds, and give the ATO closer to realtime visibility of employers who fall behind.

 Like it?
 Share it!

-What is Payday Super (and why it was created) Read More »
+Payday Super Resources Dashboard Read More »

 ATO Super Clearing House to Close when PayDay Super Begins